 As you arrive for the first time to celebrate supporting and protecting the presidency of the United States of America, you'll feel a sense of pride and momentum building.
 Presently encased in a 5,000 square foot mansion and museum, the center celebrates how most President's grew up in a simple home.
 Few were born into wealth and sprawling estates.

-Less than 1% of the top military have ever served at the White House Military Office
+Less than 1% of the most trusted and brilliant military have ever served at the White House Military Office.

 The film is the story of Mark Felt, who under the name "Deep Throat" helped journalists Bob Woodward and Carl Bernstein uncover the Watergate scandal in 1974.